-- (4) Payment by the Company of COBRA premiums for a maximum of 18 months. - (5) Severance payment in an amount equal to six months' salary, plus 50% of the greater of (A) the target bonus for the year in which the termination occurs and (B) the prior year's target bonus actually earned subject to withholdings and deductions. - (6) Unvested equity awards will accelerate as to the same extent as such awards would have been vested had employment continued for an additional six months. - (7) Reimbursement of COBRA premiums for a maximum of six months. - (8) Unvested equity awards will accelerate as to 25% of the then unvested awards. - (9) Lump sum severance payment in an amount equal to 12 months of then-current base salary plus 100% of the greater of (A) the target bonus for the year in which the termination occurs and (B) the prior year's target bonus actually earned subject to withholdings and deductions. - (10) Unvested equity awards held will accelerate as to the same extent as such awards would have been vested had employment continued for an additional 12 months. - (11) Reimbursement of COBRA premiums for a maximum of 12 months. - Unvested equity awards held will accelerate as to 75% of the then-unvested awards. - (13) Unvested equity awards held will accelerate as to the greater of (A) the same extent as such awards would have been vested had employment continued for an additional 12 months or (B) 75% of the then-unvested awards. - (14) Unvested equity awards will accelerate as to the greater of (A) the same extent as such awards would have been vested had employee continued for an additional six months or (B) 50% of the then-unvested awards.
+- (1) Mr. Teichman resigned from the Company effective on July 5, 2016 and no payments were made as a result. - Lump sum severance payment in an amount equal to 18 months of then-current base salary plus 150% of the greater of (A) the target bonus for the year in which the termination occurs and (B) the prior year's target bonus actually earned subject to withholdings and deductions - (3) Unvested equity awards held will accelerate as to the same extent as such awards would have been vested had employment continued for an additional 18 months. - (4) Unvested equity awards held will accelerate and become immediately and fully vested. - Payment by the Company of COBRA premiums for a maximum of 18 months. - (6) Lump sum severance payment in an amount equal to 12 months of then-current base salary plus 100% of the greater of (A) the target bonus for the year in which the termination occurs and (B) the prior year's target bonus actually earned subject to withholdings and deductions. - (7) Unvested equity awards held will accelerate as to the same extent as such awards would have been vested had employment continued for an additional 12 months. - (8) Unvested equity awards held will accelerate as to 75% of the then-unvested awards. - (9) Unvested equity awards held will accelerate as to the greater of (A) the same extent as such awards would have been vested had employment continued for an additional 12 months or (B) 75% of the then-unvested awards. - (10) Reimbursement of COBRA premiums for a maximum of 12 months. - (11) Lump sum severance payment in an amount equal to six months of then-current base salary plus 50% of the greater of (A) the target bonus for the year in which the termination occurs and (B) the prior year's target bonus actually earned subject to withholdings and deductions. - (12) Unvested equity awards will accelerate as to the same extent as such awards would have been vested had employment continued for an additional six months. - Unvested equity awards will accelerate as to 25% of the then unvested awards. - (14) Unvested equity awards will accelerate as to the greater of (A) the same extent as such awards would have been vested had employee continued for an additional six months or (B) 50% of the then-unvested awards. - (15) Reimbursement of COBRA premiums for a maximum of six months.